omidrohanian/irony_detection/README.md

 ## Irony Detection in English Tweets
-Code and the data used with regards to experiments in the paper `WLV at SemEval-2018 Task 3:  Dissecting Tweets in Search of Irony`.
+Code and the data used with regard to experiments in the paper `WLV at SemEval-2018 Task 3:  Dissecting Tweets in Search of Irony`.

 Dependencies: